knorrie/python-btrfs/README.md

 ## More examples!

-The `bin` and `examples` directory in the source code contain an example collection of programs that are built using the library.
+The [Gallery page](doc/gallery.md) lists a collection of software that utilizes the python-btrfs library.

 ## Documentation